 Where The Company decides to revise the Construction Planning Assumptions, The Company shall convene a meeting of the Lead Person(s) to discuss the revision of the Construction Planning Assumptions and a programme for a revised TO Construction Offer.

 The Company shall provide the revised Construction Planning Assumptions and a new Scheme Briefing Note setting out the revised Application Programme.

+Modifications to Construction Planning Assumptions associated with Gated Applications

+At any time after providing the Affected Parties with the Construction Planning Assumptions, The Company or an Affected Party may request to change the Construction Planning Assumptions.

+The Company may convene a meeting with the Affected Parties to discuss the request for revision of the Construction Planning Assumptions.

+Subject to agreement between The Company and Affected Parties, The Company shall issue revised Construction Planning Assumptions to the Affected Parties.

 Withdrawal of a User Application by the Applicant

-Where an Applicant withdraws their User Application, The Company shall email the Affected Parties within 2 Business Days.Additional Documentary Evidence to support the Applicant
+Where an Applicant withdraws their User Application, The Company shall email the Affected Parties within 2 Business Days.

+User Applications not remaining part of the Gated Design Process

+If a Competent User Application is removed from the Gated Design Process after it has commenced (e.g. if such application were withdrawn by the User or by The Company following detailed checks), The Company shall notify Affected Parties by email within 2 Business Days.

+Additional Documentary Evidence to support the Applicant

 When requested to do so, The Company shall produce a summary document, describing why a particular option was pursued, and why, typically, 1-4 others were not, for internal consumption by the developer/TOs involved.
 If the document is intended for release into the public domain or a more detailed document, The Company may request additional funding to cover legal review and/or additional costs incurred.